Margaret6556/Margaret6556/README.md

-- 👋 Hi, I’m @Margaret Cezar
+- 👋 Hi, I’m @Margaret Cezar.
 - 👀 I’m interested in new frontiers in tech from several industries (Health, Ecommerce, PropTech, Blockchain, etc) .
 I like to create and build impactful startups.
 - 🌱 I’m currently learning Front End Development to get to Full stack Development.
 - 💞️ I’m looking to collaborate with Devops with similar interests with mine.